KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 - **roboticstoolbox**: A Python toolbox for robot manipulators, providing functions for kinematics calculations.

 - **tkinter**: Used for creating the graphical user interface.

+- **messagebox**: Used to create a messagebox for errors in the input field.

+- **PhotoImage**: Used to create a background using a photo.

 ### GUI Color Palette
 <div align="center">